leftgoes/En-Passant/README.md

 - **_from_input:** str, int, range, list are converted to list

 # gif.py
 This code was used to make rapid screenshots of the [lichess board](https://lichess.org/analysis).
-Those screenshots were then converted to a GIF with [GIMP](https://www.gimp.org/).
+Those screenshots were then converted to a GIF with [GIMP](https://www.gimp.org/) for [some games](https://github.com/leftgoes/En-Passant/blob/main/README.md#some-games).
 - **test:** show a screenshot of *region*
 - **gif:** save screenshots to *folder*

 # Old code
-[This](https://github.com/leftgoes/En-Passant/tree/main/old) is (*in my opinion more ugly*) code without OOP from July 2021.
+[This](https://github.com/leftgoes/En-Passant/tree/main/old) is code without OOP from July 2021.
 There I had only implemented en passant mates.
 I searched for all en passant mates until 28.02.2018

 # Some Games